deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Nofl, what….?” the Great Father asked, tiredly.
 Dog was no expert in Gaoian body language, but he looked like he hadn’t slept in a while.

-“Rheumatoid Arthritis is an autoimmune condition unique to Humans.
+“Rheumatoid arthritis is an autoimmune condition unique to Humans.
 Their immune system can sometimes begin to attack perfectly healthy and normal tissue… Oh my.”

 He hopped down from his perch by the table and darted across the lab.
 “This implies a possible cure!
 I need to contact Tran.”